Engineering

 The Regex Baseline: Defense in Depth

 The ML ensemble is powerful, but it's not our only line of defense.
-Every request also passes through a deterministic regex layer that catches the obvious attacks instantly—no model inference needed.
+Every request also passes through a deterministic regex layer that catches known attack patterns instantly — no model inference needed.

 The regex layer serves three purposes:

 1. Speed.
 Pattern matching takes microseconds.
-For the 30-40% of attacks that use known patterns, we skip ML entirely.
+For attacks that use known patterns, we skip ML entirely.

 2. Reliability.
 Regex never has a bad day.
 It doesn't depend on an API, it doesn't hallucinate, and it doesn't degrade under load.